There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

 Philodendron birkin is a Speedy Grower

-Philodendrons – Philo means ‘love of’ in Greek, and dendron means ‘tree’ – so Philodendron means ‘love of trees,’ which alludes to members of this species’ predilection for using trees as a handy climbing frame.
+Philodendrons – Philo means ‘love of’ in Greek, and dendron means ‘tree’ – so Philodendron means ‘love of trees,’ which alludes to members of this species’ preference for using trees as a handy climbing frame.

-I’m sure the trees wouldn’t mind too much if only Philodendrons didn’t tend to overdo things and end up severely impacting host trees’ ability to get the trees’ own leaves a fair share of the sunlight.
+I’m sure the trees wouldn’t mind too much if only Philodendrons didn’t tend to overdo things and end up severely impacting host trees’ ability to get the trees’ leaves a fair share of the sunlight.

 Part of the problem is that Philodendrons spread as if on a dare when given the right conditions.